Is Germany a socialist country? Short answer; No. Germany is not a “socialist” country – not even close.

 “an economic system characterized by private or corporate ownership of capital goods, by investments that are determined by private decision, and by prices, production, and the distribution of goods that are determined mainly by competition in a free-market” – People can own property (capital goods), start companies, trade freely in a non-government regulated economy where they can control their own prices.
 People produce and purchase for profit, rather than need.
 Monetary Darwinism; survival of the richest.

-Their economy contains elements of a free-market economy, (ownership of private property, free foreign trade, controlling your own prices) with some government social policies to ensure people are protected from the potential ills free-market economies can bring.
+Their economy contains elements of a free-market economy, (ownership of private property, free foreign trade, controlling your own prices) with some government social policies to protect people from the potential ills free-market economies can bring.

 This means the German economy can grow and house competitive players, but there is government support for all Germans who need it, not just those who can afford it.